-Measure the length of beds of pickup trucks.
+Measure the length of beds of all inspected pickup trucks.
 If the bed is damaged, measure the length where the damage is the least.
+The overhead view on the sketch page has a place to record the bed length.
+This is a separate and different measurement than the CDC extent zone measurement shown on the left plane view of the sketch page.